Subscribe via email

 Vakhtang Gorgasali, King of Georgia

-And he began to tell the people this parable: “A man planted a vineyard, and let it out to tenants, and went into another country for a long while.
-When the time came, he sent a servant to the tenants, that they should give him some of the fruit of the vineyard; but the tenants beat him, and sent him away empty-handed.
-And he sent another servant; him also they beat and treated shamefully, and sent him away empty-handed.
-And he sent yet a third; this one they wounded and cast out.
+The Lord said this parable: “A certain man planted a vineyard, leased it to vinedressers, and went into a far country for a long time.
+Now at vintage-time he sent a servant to the vinedressers, that they might give him some of the fruit of the vineyard.
+But the vinedressers beat him and sent him away empty-handed.
+Again he sent another servant; and they beat him also, treated him shamefully, and sent him away empty-handed.
+And again he sent a third; and they wounded him also and cast him out.
 Then the owner of the vineyard said, ‘What shall I do?
-I will send my beloved son; it may be they will respect him.’
-But when the tenants saw him, they said to themselves, ‘This is the heir; let us kill him, that the inheritance may be ours.’
-And they cast him out of the vineyard and killed him.
-What then will the owner of the vineyard do to them?
-He will come and destroy those tenants, and give the vineyard to others.”
-When they heard this, they said, “God forbid!”
-But he looked at them and said, “What then is this that is written: ‘The very stone which the builders rejected has become the head of the corner’?
-Every one who falls on that stone will be broken to pieces; but when it falls on any one it will crush him.”
+I will send my beloved son.
+Probably they will respect him when they see him.’
+But when the vinedressers saw him, they reasoned among themselves, saying, ‘This is the heir.
+Come, let us kill him, that the inheritance may be ours.’
+So they cast him out of the vineyard and killed him.
+Therefore what will the owner of the vineyard do to them?
+He will come and destroy those vinedressers and give the vineyard to others.
+And when they heard it they said, “Certainly not!”
+Then He looked at them and said, “What then is this that is written: ‘The stone which the builders rejected Has become the chief cornerstone’?
+Whoever falls on that stone will be broken; but on whomever it falls, it will grind him to powder.”